 Let’s take a look at a Bible character whose dip into the sea of self-pity got her a loving reprimand from Jesus.

-Martha.
 I bet we all remember her story from Sunday School.
-We know that she was the sister of Lazarus.
+We know that she was the sister of Mary and Lazarus.
 Jesus brought him back to life after being dead four days.

 There are other details about Martha’s life plainly found in scripture.
 She and her family loved Jesus both as a friend and as their Savior and Lord.